My Passion for Data

 The Auto Family

 I grew up with a small family of 4 and oddly enough, all have spent the large majority of their working careers in the auto business.
 My father, mother, and sister all have a strong history with and passion for cars.
-My father has spent 40+ years in the auto industry working as a mechanic, service manager, and now a salesman, still working at 72 years of age.
+My father has spent 40+ years in the auto industry working as a mechanic, service manager, and now a salesman, still working as he approaches 80 years of age.
 My mother spent the better part of a decade working for GM's finance department before she had children.
-My sister has spent the 15+ years in the auto business following in her father's footsteps as a service manager.
+My sister has spent 15+ years in the auto business following in her father's footsteps as a service manager.
 My father is an avid collector of muscle cars and owns a 1965 Olds 442 convertible and his pride and joy, a rare 1968 Hurst Olds - 1 of only 515 made.
 A car he ordered but never received as he was drafted into military service in the late 1960s stationed in Germany.
 A car that took my father 40+ years to find again when he purchased it in 2014.
 Needless to say, the auto industry and driving have been ingrained in my family for years.

 Defining My Drive